antiBaconMachine/mtl/README.md

 ##Show identification

 This based on a simple and limited set of regexes to match a few files I had lying around plus some sample names which are detailed in the spec.
 It is by no means comprehensive but will hopefully grow over time.
 I welcome helpful contributions.
+The regex list can easily be edited in patterns.js

+##Changelog

+###0.0.1 2013-05-23
+* externalised regexes